DataDog/documentation/content/en/synthetics/multistep.md

 A test is considered `FAILED` if a step does not satisfy one or several assertions or if a step's request prematurely failed.
 In some cases, the test can indeed fail without being able to test the assertions against the endpoint, these reasons include:

-`CONNREFUSED`
-: No connection could be made because the target machine actively refused it.

-`CONNRESET`
-: The connection was abruptly closed by the remote server.
-Possible causes include the webserver encountering an error or crashing while responding, or loss of connectivity of the webserver.

-`DNS`
-: DNS entry not found for the test URL.
-Possible causes include a misconfigured test URL or a wrong configuration in your DNS entries.

-`INVALID_REQUEST`
-: The configuration of the test is invalid (for example, a typo in the URL).

-`SSL`
-: The SSL connection couldn't be performed.
-[See the dedicated error page for more information][15].

-`TIMEOUT`
-: The request couldn't be completed in a reasonable time.
-Two types of `TIMEOUT` can happen:
-  - `TIMEOUT: The request couldn't be completed in a reasonable time.` indicates that the request duration hit the test defined timeout (default is set to 60s).
-  For each request only the completed stages for the request are displayed in the network waterfall.
-For example, in the case of `Total response time` only being displayed, the timeout occurred during the DNS resolution.
-  - `TIMEOUT: Overall test execution couldn't be completed in a reasonable time.` indicates that the request and assertions duration hit the maximum duration (60.5s).

-`MALFORMED_RESPONSE`
-: The remote server responded with a payload that does not comply with HTTP specifications.
+- For HTTP steps: [common HTTP step failures][15]
+- For gRPC steps: [common gRPC step failures][16]

 ## Permissions

-By default, only users with the [Datadog Admin and Datadog Standard roles][16] can create, edit, and delete Synthetic multistep API tests.
-To get create, edit, and delete access to Synthetic multistep API tests, upgrade your user to one of those two [default roles][16].
+By default, only users with the [Datadog Admin and Datadog Standard roles][17] can create, edit, and delete Synthetic multistep API tests.
+To get create, edit, and delete access to Synthetic multistep API tests, upgrade your user to one of those two [default roles][17].

-If you are using the [custom role feature][17], add your user to any custom role that includes `synthetics_read` and `synthetics_write` permissions for Synthetic Monitoring.
+If you are using the [custom role feature][18], add your user to any custom role that includes `synthetics_read` and `synthetics_write` permissions for Synthetic Monitoring.

 ### Restrict access

-Access restriction is available for customers using [custom roles][18] on their accounts.
+Access restriction is available for customers using [custom roles][19] on their accounts.

 You can restrict access to a multistep API test based on the roles in your organization.
 When creating a multistep API test, choose which roles (in addition to your user) can read and write your test.